neubri/simple-books-store/README.md

    ```bash
    npm install
    ```
-3. **Configure database**
+3. **Configure the database**
    - Edit `config/config.json` with your PostgreSQL credentials.
-   - Create the database manually or via Sequelize CLI.
+   - Create the database manually or using Sequelize CLI.
 4. **Run migrations & seeders**
    ```bash
    npx sequelize-cli db:create